Skip to main content

 How does the City set property taxes?

 The amount of property taxes the City collects each year is set when Council approves the annual operating budget.
-The operating budget is the amount of money the City needs to run our programs and services in a given year, including fire rescue services, parks, police, recreation centres, road operations and maintenance and transit.
+The operating budget is the amount of money the City needs to run our programs and services in a given year, including fire rescue services, parks, police, recreation centres, road operations and maintenance, and transit.

 Once the operating budget is set, the City divides the tax levy (how much money we need to collect through property taxes) among Edmonton property owners.
 The assessed value of your property determines the share of the total tax levy that you will pay through your property tax bill.

-For more information, visit: edmonton.ca/taxes.
+For more information, visit: Property Assessment and Tax Process.

 Why does the City use debt?